-As noted above, executives have 20% of their incentive compensation determined by their performance appraisal for the service year.
-Each of our executive officers performs a self-assessment as to his performance against his goals for the applicable year.
-Our Chief Executive Officer utilizes these assessments to prepare a written performance appraisal for each of the other executive officers.
-The Chief Executive Officer presents the performance appraisal scores and personal scorecard performance to the Compensation Committee and makes recommendations as to the incentive compensation for each executive officer.
-The Compensation Committee evaluates the recommendations and makes the final incentive compensation award determinations for the executives and other incentive-eligible employees.
+Executives have 20% of their incentive compensation determined by their performance appraisal for the service year.
+Our executive officers submit selfassessments of their performance against their goals for the applicable year.
+Our Executive Chairman utilizes these assessments to prepare a written performance appraisal for each of the other executive officers.
+The Executive Chairman presents the performance appraisal scores and personal scorecard performance to the Compensation Committee and makes recommendations as to the incentive compensation for each executive officer.
+The Compensation Committee evaluates the recommendations and determines the final incentive compensation awards for the executives and other incentive-eligible employees.
 Annual incentive compensation is paid to our executives and other incentive-eligible employees after Compensation Committee approval following the service year associated with the incentive.

-Generally at the first Board of Directors meeting of the fiscal year, the Compensation Committee approves the corporate scorecard and annual incentive components for the Chief Executive Officer and other executive officers for the upcoming year.
-The Compensation Committee has approved the 2010 corporate scorecard which includes achieving a pre-tax net income target, improving the liquidity of the company and reducing gross advances associated with the servicing business.
+Generally, at the first Board of Directors meeting of the fiscal year, the Compensation Committee approves the corporate scorecard and annual incentive components for the Executive Chairman, Chief Executive Officer and other executive officers for that fiscal year.

+The Compensation Committee has approved the 2011 corporate scorecard which includes achieving an earnings per share target, improving the liquidity of the company and reducing gross advances associated with the servicing business.
 In addition, the Compensation Committee approved a component of the corporate scorecard that provides for successful completion of key strategic initiatives established to enhance long-term corporate and shareholder value.
-The 2010 corporate strategic initiatives relate to:
+The 2011 corporate strategic initiatives relate to:

-- · Implementation of borrower communications plan; - · Improvement in capital efficiency; - Increase special servicing business; - Improvement in brand awareness and recognition; - · Improvement in the customer service experience; - Consolidation and automation of business processes; - Increase staff productivity; and - · Implementation of complementary business lines.
+- Improvement in capital efficiency; - Increase in the unpaid principal balance of the portfolio; - Improvement in brand awareness and recognition; - Improvement in the customer service experience; - Consolidation and automation of business processes; - Improvement in data quality and management; - Implementation of complementary business lines; and - Development of an on-shore servicing model.